gamedev4995/Proyecto-Final/Player.md

 Next, the OnLook function:

-For the Jump function, we have OnJump and OnCollisionEnter which detects where or not the player is back on the ground, preventing infinite jumps.
+For the Jump function, we have OnJump() and OnCollisionEnter() which detects whether or not the player is back on the ground, preventing infinite jumps.

 Lastly for this script, on Update(), force and torque is applied: